jesuscuevas/csus_website/_posts/2021-02-12-custom-programs-in-shell-pipelines.md

 date: 2021-02-12
 ---

-- write custom programs that work in shell pipelines
+- write custom scripts that work in shell pipelines

 ## Announcements

+- You do not need to use custom scripts on HW due tomorrow.
 - A couple people have asked for extensions on assignment, that's fine.

+123 GO - How do you feel about HW due tomorrow?
+For example, "fine", "program works, just need to write", "lost".

 ## Resources